NoMolestar/Camera-based-Water-Stage-and-Discharge-Prediction-with-Machine-Learning/README.md

-# System Predictor of Freshwater Body Variables
+# Images-based System Predictor of Freshwater Body Variables
 A system that predicts the water level and flow of the North Platte River located in Wyoming, Nebraska, based on images of the river.

 ## BMT Development Team - Advanced Artificial Intelligence for Data Science